PrincetonUniversity/GPEC/docs/namelists.rst

 .. include:: ../input/dcon.in
    :literal:

-The IPEC Namelist
+The GPEC Namelist
 ==================

-This namelist sets the inputs, controls the behavior, and determines the outputs of the IPEC code.
+This namelist sets the inputs, controls the behavior, and determines the outputs of the GPEC code.

-.. include:: ../input/ipec.in
+.. include:: ../input/gpec.in
    :literal:

 The PENTRC Namelist
 ====================

-This namelist sets the inputs, controls the behavior, and determines the outputs of the IPEC code.
+This namelist sets the inputs, controls the behavior, and determines the outputs of the GPEC code.

 .. include:: ../input/pentrc.in
    :literal: